The Rundown

 Dogs who suffer from allergies can sometimes benefit from a “biologically appropriate” diet, which means eating what they would have eaten in the wild.

 This includes things like animal organs, blood, and bone, which may sound awful to us humans, but can be quite beneficial to a dog.
-Stella & Chewy’s Surf ‘n Turf Dinner Patties is high on the list of the best dog food for shedding because it’s packed with amino acids and Omegas.
+Stella & Chewy’s Surf ‘n Turf Dinner Patties is highly recommended as one of the best dog food for shedding because it’s packed with amino acids and Omega fatty acids.

-For some pups, a raw diet can be the best dog diet around.
-It has the potential to alleviate and even eliminate allergies entirely.
+For some pups, a raw diet like this dog food has the potential to alleviate and even eliminate allergies entirely.
 If your pup has reacted badly to more than one commercial dog foods, or their skin and coat problems have not improved, give Stella & Chewy’s a try.

 click to see more